 - Memorability.
 Your audience can technically visit your website without a domain name by entering its IP address.
 However, since it consists of a string of numbers, it is difficult to remember.
-A domain helps a website be more accessible to internet users.
+Domain names help a website be more accessible to internet users.

 - Effective branding.
 A well-thought-out domain name will help communicate your project or business in a way that aligns with your brand’s values and mission.

 - Credibility.
-Websites that use a custom domain name are more professional-looking than those with free domain names like yourwebsite.websitebuilder.com.
+Websites that use custom domain names are more professional-looking than those with a free domain name like yourwebsite.websitebuilder.com.